Members Day with Durham Wildlife Trust’s Heart of Durham Project

 We are offering members an exciting opportunity to join us on a wildlife safari on an evolving ecologically very interesting site which generally is not open to the public.

 On Sunday the 14th of July, in conjunction with Northumbrian Water, Durham Wildlife Trust’s Heart of Durham Project is organising a morning of discovery at Mosswood Water Treatment Works.
 Starting at 10.00am members, in small groups, will progress around this lovely site to experience a range of activities.
 Stuart Pudney Head of conservation for Northumbrian Water will kick off the morning explaining the history and the current management of the site.
-Once a former sludge dumping ground for the water treatment process, the morning of small mammal trapping, mist netting, botany, dragonflies, invertebrates, moths and pond surveys will help Northumbrian Water record a range of species on the site, whilst giving members an opportunity to see creatures close up and personnel.
+Once a former sludge dumping ground for the water treatment process, the morning of small mammal trapping, mist netting, botany, dragonflies, invertebrates, moths and pond surveys will help Northumbrian Water record a range of species on the site, while giving members an opportunity to see creatures close up and personal.

 Starting promptly at 10.00am, there will be a morning break for coffee, (we will provide the cake) with the aim of finishing at 1pm.